-During the year ended September 30, 2020, the Company used cash of \$1,550,868 on operating activities.
-Cash used in operating activities consisted primarily of new project evaluation expenses incurred on the Company's properties in Spain, corporate general and administrative expenses, interest expense, and share-based compensation paid during the year.
+During the three months ended December 31, 2020, the Company used cash of \$355,988 on operating activities.
+Cash used in operating activities consisted primarily of new project evaluation expenses incurred on the Company's properties in Spain, and corporate general and administrative expenses.